Looking to connect with HR professionals in BC and the Yukon?

 There are a variety of ways to get involved with CPHR BC & Yukon, from sponsorship, to partnerships, to speaking opportunities and much more.
 Look below for more info on how to get involved with CPHR BC & Yukon.

 Annual sponsorship with CPHR BC & Yukon provides your organization with maximum visibility and exposure to the leading HR decision makers across British Columbia and the Yukon.
 CPHR BC & Yukon has multiple sponsorship opportunities and we can customize a package to meet your needs.
-Contact Jordan Kofsky for more information.
+Contact Robert Chorner for more information.

 CPHR BC & Yukon offers a number of ways to advertise your business services to our 6,800 members plus additional professional leaders active with our association.